ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
 - The second line performs the division and prints the result.

+# 10-love_exponent_breath

+This script displays the result of raising the environment variable BREATH to the power of LOVE.

+## Description

+- The script uses shell arithmetic `$((...))` with the `**` operator for exponentiation.
+- The result is printed followed by a new line.
+- Both BREATH and LOVE must be exported in the environment.

+## Usage

+1. Make the script executable: chmod +x 10-love_exponent_breath

+2. Set the environment variables and run the script: export BREATH=4 export LOVE=3
+./10-love_exponent_breath

+3. Example output:
+64

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line performs exponentiation and prints the result.